-The Phase Frequency Detector in PLL2 compares the external VCXO or crystal to the internal VCO after the reference and feedback dividers.
-The VCXO or crystal on the OSCin input is divided by PLL2 R divider.
-The feedback from the internal VCO is divided by the PLL2 Prescaler, the PLL2 N divider, and optionally the VCO divider.
+The Phase Frequency Detector in PLL2 compares the external VCXO or crystal attached to the OCSin port divided by the PLL2 R divider with the output of the internal VCO divided by the PLL2 N divider and N2 prescaler and optionally the VCO divider.
 The bandwidth of the external loop filter for PLL2 should be designed to be wide enough to take advantage of the low in-band phase noise of PLL2 and the low high offset phase noise of the internal VCO.
-The VCO output is also placed on the distribution path for the Clock Distribution section.
-The clock distribution consists of 6 outputs.
+The VCO output is also placed on the distribution path for the clock distribution section.
+The clock distribution consists of 6 dividers and delays which drive 6 outputs.
 Each clock output allows the user to select a divide value, a digital delay value, and an analog delay.
-The 6 clock outputs drive programmable output buffers.
-Two clock outputs allow their input signal to be from the OSCin port directly.
+The 6 dividers drive programmable output buffers.
+Two outputs allow their input signal to be from the OSCin port directly.